HosenbundIO/fullstackopen/part3/phonebook/README.md

 ## 3.18\*: Phonebook Database, step 18

 Also update the handling of the api/persons/:id and info routes to use the database, and verify that they work directly with the browser, Postman, or VS Code REST client.

+## 3.19\*: Phonebook Database, step 19

+Expand the validation so that the name stored in the database has to be at least three characters long.

+Expand the frontend so that it displays some form of error message when a validation error occurs